yangl1996/homepage/content/_index.md

 away from the keyboard, I enjoy hiking, cycling, sailing and travelling.
 Plus, I am a licensed amateur radio operator.
 My callsign is KC1NOR.

+## What's New

+Permissionless Verifiable Information Dispersal (joint work with Zeyu Liu, Arthur Lazzaretti, and Ben Fisch) got into Oakland.